paraspasbola/NewsMonkey/README.md

 Basic of Fetch API
 Free News API

-# How to Run the Application:
-# Type the following Command in terminal:
+# Type the following Command in terminal to Run the Application:
 npm run start

 # Preview of final output: